 Change the last paragraph as follows

-If a pair of multi-band capable DBand STAs support GCMP in a band other than the DBand, the STAs shall use GCMP when communicating with each other in that band.
+If the pairwise and group cipher suites used by a pair of multi-band capable devices to communicate with each other in the current operating band/channel is also supported after the transfer to another band/channel that was performed using transparent FST, the devices shall continue using the same cipher suites to communicate with each other after the transfer.
+In all other cases, a separate RSNA has to be established for the other band/channel (see 11.5.19).

 Remove the following para in 8.4.2.27.2 (P154L12) “The cipher suite selectors 00-0F-AC:0, 00-0F-AC:1, 00-0F-AC:2, 00-0F-AC:4, and 00-0F-AC:5 are not valid cipher suite values for a DBand STA (11.3.1 Overview).”